Causal Inference in Recommender Systems: A Survey and Future Directions: Technical Details of Existing Works of Causal Inference-based Recommender Systems

 \subsubsection{Causal Inference for Explainable Recommendation}

-Causal inference naturally can improve the explainability of recommendation, since it captures how different factors cause recommendation rather than only the correlations.
-We divide the existing work into three categories as follows.
+Causal inference naturally can improve the explainability of recommendation, since it captures how different factors (cause) leads to recommendation (effect) rather than only the correlations.
+To present the existing works, we divide them into three categories as follows.